pytorch/tutorials/recipes_source/distributed_rpc_profiling.rst

 In this recipe, you will learn:

--  An overview of the Distributed RPC Framework
+-  An overview of the `Distributed RPC Framework`_
--  An overview of the PyTorch Profiler
+-  An overview of the `PyTorch Profiler`_
--  How to use the PyTorch Profiler to profile RPC-based workloads
+-  How to use the profiler to profile RPC-based workloads

 Requirements
 ------------